Why It Works

 With the mixer running, crack in the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix until dough begins to gather around the paddle but the flour hasn't quite disappeared.
 Fold once or twice with a flexible spatula to ensure the dough is well combined.
 Divide in half and proceed to the next step, or wrap in plastic and refrigerate up to 1 week.
 Refrigerated dough should be left to stand at room temperature until soft and pliable, then lightly kneaded to restore its plasticity before rolling.

 Transfer to oven to bake.
 For soft cookies, bake until puffed and firm but perfectly pale, about 12 minutes.
 For crisp cookies, continue baking until pale gold around the very edges, about 3 minutes more.
-Let the cookies cool to room temperature directly on the sheet pan, about 30 minutes.
+Let the cookies cool to room temperature directly on the baking sheet, about 30 minutes.
 The true flavor and texture of the cookies will take another 30 minutes to develop.
-If you like, finish with a dusting of powdered sugar, or decorate with my favorite not-too-sweet Royal Icing (full decorating tutorial here).
+If you like, finish with a dusting of powdered sugar, or decorate with my favorite not-too-sweet royal icing (full decorating tutorial here).
 Store in an airtight container up to 1 week at room temperature.

 |Nutrition Facts (per serving)|